 - Stationary Time Series and Non-Stationary Time Series

 - Time Series Forecasting in Power BI

 - Steps for Time Series Forecasting in Power BI

 - How to Create Time Series Forecasting Charts in Power BI?

 What Is Time Series Forecasting?

 Time series allows you to analyze major patterns such as trends, seasonality, cyclicity, and irregularity.
-It is used for various applications such as stock market analysis, pattern recognition, earthquake prediction, economic forecasting, census analysis, and so on.
+It is used for various applications such as stock market analysis, pattern recognition, earthquake prediction, economic forecasting, census analysis, etc.

 Time series includes trend cycles and seasonality.
 Unfortunately, many confuse seasonal behavior with cyclic behavior.
 To avoid confusion, let’s understand what they are:

 - Trend: An increase or decrease in data over a period of time is called a trend.